What is an Injunction? How Does an Injunctive Relief Work?

 Injunctions in Contract Violations

-Injunctions are often used in non-compete situations where one party is believed to be violating the non-compete agreement and is thus damaging the other party.
+Injunctions are often used in non-compete situations where one party is contesting the non-compete or is believed to be violating the non-compete agreement and is thus damaging the other party.
 The complainant will attempt to get an injunction to stop the competitor from creating additional damage until the case can be heard.
 This type of injunction is sometimes referred to as a temporary injunction or a preliminary injunction.

 Here's how an injunction might work in the situation of a non-compete.
 Joe has sold his plumbing business to Suzie the Plumber.
 He signed a non-compete agreement saying he would not solicit customers (old or new) or operate as a plumber within 10 miles of Suzie's business for 3 years.
 Suzie finds out that Joe has been working within the 10-mile limit.